Felipe Giaffone

+From 2008 to 2018, Giaffone worked as commentator on IndyCar Series broadcasts on Rede Bandeirantes.
+In 2019 he joined Rede Globo to continue in that role on Formula One broadcasts.
+In 2021, he returned to Band as the network got the rights for F1 races.

 He competed in the Indy Racing League between 2001 and 2006.
 His father, "Zeca" Giaffone is the 1987 Stock Car Brasil champion and Mil Milhas Brasil five times winner in the 1980s.

 Racing career

-He went to the United States to drive in the Indy Lights series in 1999 where he was coached by Formula One legend and countryman Nelson Piquet.
+Giaffone went to the United States to drive in the Indy Lights series in 1999 where he was coached by Formula One legend and countryman Nelson Piquet.
 He began racing in the IRL in 2001 and won one race at Kentucky Speedway in 2002.
-In 2003 Felipe was one of the IRL's representatives in the IROC series, but he only competed in two races due to injury and finished 10th in series standings.
-In 2005 Felipe made a last minute deal with A. J. Foyt to qualify a third car for him in the Indianapolis 500.
+In 2003, Giaffonewas one of the IRL's representatives in the IROC series, but he only competed in two races due to injury and finished tenth in series standings.
+In 2005, Giaffone made a last minute deal with A. J. Foyt to qualify a third car for him in the Indianapolis 500.
 With minutes to spare, Giaffone bumped Arie Luyendyk Jr. from the field.
-Starting in the final 33rd starting position, he avoided attrition and finished 15th.
+Starting in the final 33rd starting position, he avoided attrition and finished fifteenth.
 With A. J.'s grandson A. J. Foyt IV leaving the IRL for NASCAR in 2006, A. J. the elder chose Giaffone to be his full-time driver for the 2006 season but he was released after eight races due to what Foyt called "communication problems".

 Since 2007, Giaffone has raced in the Fórmula Truck, the Brazilian racing truck series.
 He won the championship four times in 2007, 2009, 2011 and 2016, and was runner-up in 2010, 2012 and 2014.